evanx/redex/README.md

 Redis is a high-performance server for persistent data structures.

-ES6 and ES7 promote JavaScript's aesthetics for asynchronous services.

 Combining Node and Redis is a compelling proposition for building reactive systems.

+ES6 promises and ES7 async functions promote JavaScript's aesthetics for asynchronous tasks.

 ## Solution